Hard flaccid syndrome: Sympathetic axon sprouting

 In his June 2024 interview with Stefan Buntrock on the "UroChannel" YouTube channel, Dr. Irwin Goldstein discussed the potential link between hard flaccid syndrome and sympathetic axon sprouting.
 He referenced a study where injury to the sciatic nerve in rats led to sympathetic axon sprouting in the dorsal root ganglia.
 If applicable to HFS, damage to the pelvic and/or pudendal nerves could induce similar sprouting in sympathetic ganglia.
 Dr. Goldstein remarked, "The idea of this sprouting is making more sense as the real explanation for this, because once it sprouts, I don't know how you're supposed to stop that."

 Diagnosis

 At present, there is no formalized schema or method for diagnosing hard flaccid syndrome in a clinical environment.
 Due to the condition's relative obscurity within the medical community, the majority of HFS patients diagnose themselves.

 Treatment

-Definitive treatment for hard flaccid syndrome does not exist and current methods often fail to relieve symptoms for most patients.
+Definitive treatment for hard flaccid syndrome does not exist and current methods fail to relieve symptoms for patients.
 The complexity and poorly understood nature of HFS makes it very difficult to treat.
 As a result, there is a growing need for more research that can provide better outcomes for those suffering from this challenging condition.